CD-Xbow/sav8/README.md

 # sav8
-SAV8 is a web based  8 input streo audio mixing desk built with plain HTML, CSS and Javascript
+SAV8 is a web based  8 input streo audio mixing desk built with plain HTML, CSS and Javascript.

 ## Overview
 SAV8 is an in-browser 8-channel digital mixer for audio and video work.
 It can accept 8 input sources at a time, including audio files, video files (audio only), microphone, or a built-in tone generator.
-These input can be mono or streo, so we could say its a potential 16 track mixer.
+These inputs can be mono or streo, so we could say its a potential 16 track mixer.

+There is no recording function, you'll need a browser extention or an app like Audacity.

 ### Input Channel